seantomlin/seantomlin.github.io/index.md

 I'm Sean Tomlin.
 Check out [my new website!](https://www.seanmtomlin.com/)

-Check you what I've been up to over at my new website.
-For an exciting new project, [click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Check out what I've been up to over at my other website.

+[Click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to see an exciting new project!